-2 Hamish Dawson was a source of weird activity for 3 myself and others.
-Within the classroom he had this 4 thing with jelly babies.
-He would offer you jelly 5 babies as a way of appearing to be kind.
-In a similar 6 way to what Wares did, he called you up to his desk and 7 offered you a jelly baby.
+Hamish Dawson was a source of weird activity for 2 myself and others.
+Within the classroom he had this 3 thing with jelly babies.
+He would offer you jelly 4 5 babies as a way of appearing to be kind.
+In a similar way to what Wares did, he called you up to his desk and 6 7 offered you a jelly baby.
 You ended up with hands up 8 your shorts as well, fondling your bum and that type of 9 stuff.

-10 Within Mackenzie House, where he was housemaster, it 11 was all under an umbrella of appearing to be witty or 12 funny.
-Most of what he did was done with a smile on his 13 face and he covered it up with a masquerade of it being 14 a game.
-Hamish Dawson spent a lot of time in the 15 boarding house as opposed to his own house.
-His house 16 was separated by a door and his family lived there.
+Within Mackenzie House, where he was housemaster, it was all under an umbrella of appearing to be witty or funny.
+Most of what he did was done with a smile on his face and he covered it up with a masquerade of it being a game.
+Hamish Dawson spent a lot of time in the boarding house as opposed to his own house.
+His house was separated by a door and his family lived there.

 17 We shared dorms in Mackenzie House.
 When we were in bed, Hamish Dawson had our hands loosely tied to the 18 frame of the metal bed.
-Our pajama bottoms would be 19 20 pulled down and his hands wandered over our genitals and our stomachs.
-This was visible to the people in the 21 22 dorm.
+Our pajama bottoms would be 19 20 pulled down and his hands wandered over our genitals and 21 our stomachs.
+This was visible to the people in the 22 dorm.
 There was no attempt to do this behind closed doors.
 It was done freely, openly and publicly.
-23 There were changing rooms in the downstairs of the 24 boarding house where we had coat pegs and kept our rugby boots.
+23 24 There were changing rooms in the downstairs of the boots.
 Hamish Dawson made us have cold showers when we behaved badly and that could be leaving your dirty rugby boots on the floor.
 He watched you in the shower.
 After you had your shower, he made a mark on your forearm or your bum as a way of indicating you were a misbehaver.